 On the other hand Bhutan has introduced some sort of democracy in their land.
-So Sri Lanka, Bangladesh, Nepal, Bhutan, Afghanistan and India are enjoying a more liberal government which is better for economical development.
+So Sri Lanka, Bangladesh, Nepal, Bhutan, Afghanistan, and India are enjoying a more liberal government which is better for economic development.
 The Maldives had also a more liberal democratic government.
 It was toppled last month by a coup.
-Though this coup was held by the police but an Islamic militant group is behind it.
-So it is a mysterious matter that, India and USA are fighting against Islamic militant but they have given support to the coup of the Maldives.
-It is not healthy for the one fifth of the world people.
-It is not even healthy for any people of the world.
-However, the total situation of the Maldives says that, the country will recover it shortly and will go back a liberal democracy.
-But, in this South Asia, Pakistan is the most troubled country.
-Their present government has not full capacity to control the whole Pakistan.
-Their government with in the government; Military intelligence lead the Islamic Militants and other terrorist.
-The Main donor of Pakistan, United State of America and government of Pakistan are fighting together in Pakistan against terrorism and government with in government of Pakistan, who is helping the terrorist.
-It is a contrast of Pakistani politics.
+Though this coup was held by the police an Islamic militant group is behind it.
+So it is a mysterious matter that, India and the USA are fighting against Islamic militant but they have given support to the coup of the Maldives.
+It is not healthy for one-fifth of the world’s people.
+It is not even healthy for any people in the world.
+However, the total situation of the Maldives says that, the country will recover it shortly and will go back to liberal democracy.
+But, in South Asia, Pakistan is the most troubled country.
+Their present government has not the full capacity to control the whole of Pakistan.
+Their government within the government; Military intelligence leads the Islamic Militants and other terrorists.
+The Main donor of Pakistan, the United States of America, and the government of Pakistan are fighting together in Pakistan against terrorism and government within the government of Pakistan, who is helping the terrorist.
+It is a contrast to Pakistani politics.

-Now SAARC members are more concerned about trade and economical relation.
-Therefore, South Asian Preferential Trading Arrangements (SAPTA) is more concerned to each members of the SAARC.
-SAPTA is following the success of European Union (EU), North American Free Trade Agreement (NAFTA) and Asian Free Trade Area (AFTA).
-Besides that SAARC members are allowing now bilateral cooperation and helping each other any type of bilateral trade or economical cooperation.
+Now SAARC members are more concerned about trade and economic relations.
+Therefore, South Asian Preferential Trading Arrangements (SAPTA) is more concerned with each member of the SAARC.
+SAPTA is following the success of the European Union (EU), the North American Free Trade Agreement (NAFTA), and the Asian Free Trade Area (AFTA).
+Besides, that SAARC members are allowing now bilateral cooperation and helping each other any type of bilateral trade or economical cooperation.
 Such as India has allowed Bangladesh – Bhutan, and Nepal- Bangladesh Business cooperation to use Indian territory.
-On the other hand, India is thinking a gas pipeline from Myanmar to Afghanistan.
+On the other hand, India is thinking of a gas pipeline from Myanmar to Afghanistan.
 It is another avenue for South Asian countries.
 Not only the Chairman of East Asian Nations (ASEAN) Myanmar.
-South Asia needs a close economical relation with the all members of ASEAN.
+South Asia needs a close economical relation with all members of ASEAN.
 South Asia has to increase its trades with East Asia.
 It will help south Asia to enter a big economical region.
 Asia itself is a big economical region now.
 East Asian china and South Asian India will go far in the world economy but the whole South Asia has to think that it is the challenge of one- fifth people of the world; not any particular country.
-Therefore, these one-fifth people of the world have to take challenge in politically and in economically.
+Therefore, these one-fifth people of the world have to take challenges in politically and economically.